benjamint24/SmartFinancialParser/README.md

 - Track performance metrics (how long it took to clean/create dataset)
 - Have a configuration file instead of hard-coding it as a global variable
 - Implement SWE principles (Database to store all datasets, nice front end instead of CLI, etc.)
+- More robust CLI with user input error handling

 ## Author